yesbhautik/Whatsapp-Ai-BOT/README.md

 Feel free to reach out to me if you have any questions, ideas or just want to chat.
 I'm always here to help and connect with the community.

 ## 📜 License
-This repository is under the GPL-3 License.
+This repository is under the MIT License.
 For more information, see the [LICENSE](LICENSE) file.